 If you’d like to take a closer look, you can watch this video where I give you more information and plant names…

 There you have it friends.
 What do you think?
 There are still so many plants I want to get, but I think I better get past winter and really take care of the ones I have now.
-If you’re wanting to add more succulents to your garden, I would recommend visiting Leaf and Clay.
+If you’re wanting to add more succulents to your garden, I would recommend visiting Leaf and Clay and Mountain Crest Gardens.
 Many of my succulents came from them and I love their customer service.

 Thanks so much for visiting!